PaulioRandall/p90/README.md

 ### 3. Resolve the property to a value via [resolve.js](./src/processor/resolver.js)

 The resultant `value` should be usable for the CSS string substitution without need for further modification.
 The `type` field is used to determine how this is done.
 The suffix will be appended, except where the type is _"null"_.
-If the type is _"object"_ and `suffix` is empty then _;\n_ is appended.

-Functions may return a _null_ or _object_ type which will be resolved recursively.
-But returning a function from a function will result in an error.
-There's no need, just call it before returning.

 ```js
 token_after_resolve = {